Chirag2109/Boston_House_Price_Predictor/README.md

           This header file contains the functions which are required to calculate the accuracy of the model like finding the r2 score of the model.
     ->Temporary_Files:
       This Folder contain the help.md file for more information.
-    ->Model.c:
+    ->Main.c:
-      This file is just calling the model generated in Boston_Dataset_Analysis.h file.
+      This file contains the actual int main function in which i am printing the menu and calling the function depending on user's choice.
     ->boston.csv:
       This csv file contains the dataset from Boston city of the houses with different internal and external features.